TheDonDope/wits-tui/README.md

 Wits aims to help cannabis patients and users to manage and monitor their cannabis consumption and inventory.

+## Changelog & Roadmap

+A detailed changelog can be found in the [CHANGELOG.md](./CHANGELOG.md) and the current development progress is tracked in the [ROADMAP.md](./ROADMAP.md).
+We do not use GitHub Issues but instead track our features, bugfixes and refactorings there.

 ## Building the Application

 Building the binary requires only a single step: